Monday, June 9, 2014

 [The people of Snakelton dance around the king as they hold hands]

-“But will pretend you don’t know much about your chariot and charge you more than any other dealer in the land.”
+“But will pretend you don’t know much about your chariot and charge you more than any other dealer.”

-[The king tunes out their singing while he indulges of their sweet food and coffee]
+[The king tunes out their singing while he indulges in their sweet food and coffee]

 We’re the Snakelton and will screw you if we can.”